Ezward/gps/index.md

 Next, this is 1000 readings with a U-Blox ZED F9P, an active GPS/GNSS antenna and a good ground plane mounted on a tripod, the same setup as the last set of readings.
 <p align="center">
   <img src="img/fp9_tripod_base_1000_samples.png" style="height: 75%; width: 75%;" alt="U-Blox ZED F9P position readings over time while staying in place; 1 sample per second for 1000 seconds" />
-  <p align="center">U-Blox ZED F9P position readings over time while staying in place; 1 sample per second for 1000 seconds</p>
+  <p align="center" style="margin: 0">U-Blox ZED F9P position readings over time while staying in place; 1 sample per second for 1000 seconds</p>
 </p>

 The points are within 2.5 meter range vertically and 1.25 meters horizontally.
 So that is a even better than the NEO-N8M.
 This shows the series 9 chipset is superior to the series 8.
 But still, this is not accurate enough for navigating a short RC course where the lane may be less than 2 meters wide.
 Also, we can't take 100 or 1000 readings at each position in order to get an average; we are racing!
 We need multiple readings per second so we can see where the car is as it moves.
 Crap, we are our of luck I guess.
 But wait, there is more!